 “People without the knowledge of their past history, origin and culture is like a tree without roots.” —Marcus Garvey

-Carter & Cecilia Davidson (front row sitting on right) and Eva Davidson their daughter (standing on far right 2nd row)
+My Great Grandparents - Carter & Cecilia Davidson (couple in front row sitting on right) and Eva Davidson their daughter, my grandmother (standing on far right 2nd row)

-Having a family tree helps us to learn about the past family members whom we have never met or known.
-It can also increase the bond with the distant family members who are also a part of our family.
-There is no doubting the fact that getting familiar with one’s family history brings a sense of pride to an individual.
-The knowledge that your ancestors had great inner strength can be a powerful motivator for anyone trying to understand their place in the world today.
-Knowledge of such things can definitely bring a feeling of satisfaction or gratitude learning about your family history.
+Having a family tree helps us to learn about the past family members whom we never had the opportunity to meet.
+But it still can create a bond with these distant family members even though they are long gone.
+There's no doubting the fact that getting familiar with one’s family history can bring a sense of pride.
+The knowledge that your ancestors had great inner strength can be a powerful motivator for anyone trying to understand our place in the world today.